phoenixframework/phoenix/docs/adding_pages.md

 For now, we'll ignore the pipelines and the use of `scope` here and just focus on adding a route.
 (We cover these topics in the [Routing Guide](routing.html), if you're curious.)

-Let's add a new route to the router that maps a `GET` request for `/hello` to the `index` action of a soon-to-be-created `HelloPhoenix.HelloController`:
+Let's add a new route to the router that maps a `GET` request for `/hello` to the `index` action of a soon-to-be-created `HelloPhoenix.Web.HelloController`:

 ```elixir
 get "/hello", HelloController, :index